isacben/js13kgames_practice/README.md

-# js13kgames project template
+# Kontra Game POC

-Template to create games for the js13kgames competition, using TypeScript, Kontra.js and webpack.
+POC and practice game for the js13kgames competition.